Kyronne/Kyronne/README.md

 ### Welcome! 👋

-Passionate about developement and interested in the role Web3 can play in creating a more equitable world.
+Passionate about development and interested in the role Web3 can play in creating a more equitable world.

 My tech stack: Python, Javascript, SQL, Azure, GIT😲 & Linux.